practicalli/spacemacs/spacemacs-basics/emacs-terminology.md

 Opening a new window to the left, `SPC w `

+Switch between windows with `SPC w ` followed by a direction.
+Both `SPC w l` and `SPC w →` will move focus one window to the right.

 Once you have finished with a window you can close it `SPC w d`.
 Alternatively, If you just want one window open you can maximise that window, `SPC w m`, (although confusingly this uses the function maximise-buffer) and all other windows are closed.

 ## Golden Ratio